GEB Docs

 1. Overview

 Stakers are in charge with protecting the RAI protocol from insolvency.
-They stake FLX/ETH Uniswap v2 LP tokens in a smart contract that then constantly checks whether RAI is well capitalized.
+They stake in a smart contract that then constantly checks whether RAI is well capitalized.

 In case the protocol is undercapitalized (has debt that is not backed by collateral), the staking pool will start to auction FLX/ETH LP tokens in exchange for RAI that is then used to bring the protocol above water.
 Stakers will get diluted in this process.
 In exchange for protecting the protocol, stakers receive more FLX.